netbox-community/ansible_modules/CONTRIBUTING.md

 (Ansible Module) netbox_{{ endpoint }} -> (Module Util) netbox_{{ application }} -> (Module Util) netbox_utils

-These modules are built using the pynetbox Python library which allows you to interact with Netbox using objects.
+These modules are built using the pynetbox Python library which allows you to interact with NetBox using objects.
 Most of this is abstracted away when creating more modules, but something to be aware of.
 The reasoning for using underscores within the endpoint names is so the endpoints work with pynetbox.

-An example of connecting to a Netbox instance and then choosing the application, endpoint, and operation:
+An example of connecting to a NetBox instance and then choosing the application, endpoint, and operation:

 ```python
 import pynetbox